daniel10012/bitinsight/README.md

 Therefore the job is split into smaller batches of 10K blocks scheduled via Airflow.

-Airflow can be set with `airflow initdb` and starting the server `airflow webserver -p 8082` and the scheduler `airflow scheduler`.
+Put `batchdag.py` in your dags folder and run `airflow initdb`, start the server `airflow webserver -p 8082` and the scheduler `airflow scheduler`.

-We can then launch the job from the UI.

 ### Tunning